 But, before we dive into that subject, I need to talk about the main reason a lot of people have not had their teeth straightened.
 Most people do not want to have to wear ugly braces for months.
 Fortunately, that issue has now been solved.
 Invisalign, which is a name for invisible braces, are made from transparent materials.
 In addition, they are far more comfortable as well as being far less noticeable.
 OK, so now you know you no longer have to wear ugly braces to have your teeth straightened here are the health reasons for doing so.

 It is easier to keep your teeth clean

 When your teeth are crowded together, cleaning between them properly is practically impossible.

 Lowers the chance of your losing your teeth

 This puts you at a greater risk of dental decay.
-Cleaner teeth always stay healthier for longer.
+Lots of people avoid going to the dentist but for various reasons but cleaner teeth always stay healthier for longer.

 Reduces the risk of developing bad breath

 Being able to keep your teeth cleaner also makes it harder for bacteria to make a home in your mouth.
 This greatly reduces the chances of your developing bad breath.